EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

   `GlobSed: Updated total sediment thickness in the world's oceans. <https://doi.org/10.1029/2018GC008115>`_ Geochemistry, Geophysics, Geosystems, 20.
 DOI: 10.1029/2018GC008115

+.. note:: The default total sediment thickness grid was updated in pyBacktrack version 1.4.

 .. warning:: If the drill site thickness happens to exceed the total sediment thickness then no base layer is added,
              and a warning is emitted to ``standard error`` on the console.
              This can happen as a result of uncertainties in the sediment thickness grid.